wyklq/ai-gateway/README.md

 cargo run -- serve
 ```

-This will start the server on `127.0.0.1:8080` with default settings.
+Both scenarios will start the server on `127.0.0.1:8080` with default settings.

 ### Environment Variables